 This is actually a problem that was identified at least as early as 1980, when one study found that the “scientific” and “common-sense” definitions of introversion didn’t quite match up.
 And the more Cheek and his colleagues, including graduate students Jennifer Grimes and Courtney Brown, thought about it, and the more self-described introverts they interviewed, the less correct this one-size-fits-all definition seemed.
 There’s not just one way to be an introvert, Cheek now argues — rather, there are four shades of introversion: social, thinking, anxious, and restrained.
 And many introverts are a mix of all four types, rather than demonstrating one type over the others.
-(Scroll to the bottom for a quiz to find out your own type.)
+(Scroll to the bottom for a quiz, borrowed from Cheek, to find out your own type.)

 Taken together, the first letter of the four types spells out STAR, which is what Cheek named his model.
 He designed it by surveying about 500 adults, ranging in age from 18 to 70, asking them about things like their preference for solitude, or how inclined they are to daydream.
 The uniting principle of all four kinds is, of course, a tendency to turn inward rather than outward — but beyond that, it gets more complicated.